 Once you have your cannabis butter made, you can use it in just about any recipe you can dream of that traditionally calls for butter.

-Once made, you can use cannabis butter in just about any recipe, from sweet to savory recipes, like classic brownies to chocolate chip cookies.
+Once ready, you can use cannabis butter in just about any recipe, from sweet to savory recipes, like classic brownies and chocolate chip cookies to cannabutter steak.

 Staple Cannabis Recipes Cannabis Coconut Oil

-This recipe is the holy grail of all cannabis recipes as it can be used as the base of many edible and topcial recipes.
+This recipe is the holy grail of all cannabis recipes, as it can be used as the base of many edible and topical recipes.

 It is also naturally vegan, plant-based, and dairy-free.